 Matthew Schweich joined MPP in early 2015 as the director of state campaigns.
-During the 2016 elections, Matt played a central role in the ballot initiative campaigns that legalized marijuana in Maine and Massachusetts.
-He also worked on the 2016 Nevada legalization campaign.
+During the 2016 elections, he played a central role in the ballot initiative campaigns that legalized marijuana in Maine and Massachusetts.
+He also advised on the 2016 Nevada legalization campaign.

-In 2018, Matt worked on the medical marijuana ballot initiative in Utah, an issue close to his heart.
-Matt was also the campaign director and treasurer of the Coalition to Regulate Marijuana Like Alcohol, the Michigan campaign committee that worked to pass a ballot initiative to legalize, regulate, and tax marijuana for adults.
+In 2018, Matthew co-managed the medical marijuana ballot initiative campaign in Utah.
+He was also the campaign director and treasurer of the Coalition to Regulate Marijuana Like Alcohol, the Michigan campaign committee that worked to pass a ballot initiative to legalize, regulate, and tax marijuana for adults.
 Both of these initiatives were approved by voters in the November 2018 general election.

-In November 2017, Matt was named MPP’s executive director.
+In November 2017, Matthew was named MPP’s interim executive director.
 He managed MPP during a transition period while the organization conducted an extensive search for a new long-term leader.
-During Matt’s tenure, the MPP staff continued to make significant progress in reforming failed prohibitionist policies at the state level.
+During his tenure, the MPP staff continued to make significant progress in reforming failed prohibitionist policies at the state level.
 MPP led the historic advocacy effort that enacted marijuana legalization in Vermont (the first time any state has adopted legalization through legislation).
-The organization also advanced medical marijuana and marijuana legalization bills closer than ever to enactment in multiple states (efforts that will most likely lead to wins in 2019).

-After the arrival of new executive director Steve Hawkins in August 2018, Matt assumed the role of deputy director and focused on the successful 2018 campaigns in Michigan and Utah.
+After the arrival of new executive director Steve Hawkins in August 2018, Matthew assumed the role of deputy director and focused on the successful 2018 campaigns in Michigan and Utah.

 In 2020, Matthew played a central role in the successful ballot initiative campaigns in Montana (adult-use legalization) and South Dakota (legalization of both medical and adult-use marijuana).